Senior Market News & Updates | New Horizons Insurance Marketing Inc.

 Client-facing correspondence can often be in email form, and the TPMO Disclaimer is required on all email communications with beneficiaries.

-Remember that you will need to calculate and insert the applicable the number of carriers represented and plans offered in each email you send.
+Remember, you will need to calculate and insert the applicable number of carriers represented and plans offered in each email you send.

 This calculation is feasible each time you send an email to an individual.
 For emails to multiple recipients, please refer to tips 5 and 6 for ways to calculate and insert the applicable numbers.

-Adhering to these rules can be pretty burdensome, especially for a one-man show or small agency.
-Unfortunately, there is no carve-out for the smaller operations – everyone has to adhere to these guidelines.
+Adhering to these rules can be burdensome, especially for a one-man show or small agency.
+Unfortunately, there is no carve-out for the smaller operations – everyone must adhere to these guidelines.

 You can reduce some of the burden by choosing to use only marketing materials created and provided by the carriers.